 At the end of the day, company executives care about the ROI of the employee referral programs they’re investing in.
 Fortunately, a study by Careerbuilder found that 82% of employers rated employee referrals above all other sources for generating the best return on investment (ROI) - a great statistic to share with the C-Suite.

 FirstBird also found that employees who were hired through employee referral programs produce 25% more profit for their companies than new hires hired via other sources.
 This could be for a number of reasons: employees may refer people who they’re confident will do a great job and be a good culture fit since their recommendation is a reflection of themselves.
 Or, likewise, the referred candidate may feel a stronger drive to perform well since they were brought in by a friend.

 You’ll be happy to hear that a study by JobVite found that 46% of referred hires stuck around for at least one year after they were hired.
 This is a much higher rate compared to the 33% of people hired through career sites and 22% hired through job boards.
 Again, there could be a number of reasons for this.
 Having a built-in friend at work can make a job much more fulfilling and can help the new hire get integrated into the company culture faster.
 Not to mention that a positive and efficient onboarding experience - which, as noted above, is likely with a referred new hire - has a huge impact on retention rates.

 If you’re curious to learn more about experiential rewards for your employee referral program, we’d love to connect.
-Feel free to reach out via the Request Demo button at the top to learn more ^^, or give us a shout in the Live Chat window at the bottom right corner!
+Schedule your free online demo here!